ghstkillrD/Calculator/README.md

 # Calculator
-Simple calculator build using JAVA
+Simple calculator build using JAVA with Netbeans IDE 8.2